 Peach Fun Facts We Missed

-Let us know if we may have missed any peach fun facts in the comment section below.
+Let us know if we may have missed any peach fun facts in the comment section or our food truck forum.
 We always love to add to these lists.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Peaches.